Node-pressure Eviction

 pid.available pid.available := node.stats.rlimit.maxpid - node.stats.rlimit.curproc

-The value for memory.available is derived from the cgroupfs instead of tools like free -m.
+On Linux nodes, the value for memory.available is derived from the cgroupfs instead of tools like free -m.
 This is important because free -m does not work in a container, and if users use the node allocatable feature, out of resource decisions are made local to the end user Pod part of the cgroup hierarchy as well as the root node.
 This script or cgroupv2 script reproduces the same set of steps that the kubelet performs to calculate memory.available.
 The kubelet excludes inactive_file (the number of bytes of file-backed memory on the inactive LRU list) from its calculation, as it assumes that memory is reclaimable under pressure.

 Some kubelet garbage collection features are deprecated in favor of eviction: